trilitech/tezos-developer-docs/src/pages/tezos-basics/get-started-with-octez/index.md

 ---
 id: get-started-with-octez
-title: Get Started with Octez
+title: Getting Started with Octez
 authors: Thomas Zoughebi, Aymeric Bethencourt, and Maxime Fernandez
 ---

 ## Octez - The Tezos Client

 _Octez_ is the official client to interact with a Tezos node via RPC (remote procedural calls).
-In theory there can be multiple implementations of the Tezos protocol.
-Currently there is only Octez, but there may be others in the future.
+In theory there can be multiple implementations of the Tezos protocol, but currently there is only Octez.
 Octez consists of several binaries (i.e., executable files), including: a client, a node, and a baker.

 ### How to install the *octez-client*